addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

     aws ec2 create-tags --resources <SubnetId> --tags Key=Name,Value=private

-Associate one of the subnets
+Associate one of the Subnets
 ----------------------------
+Use the following awscli command to associate the subnet with the Tag **Public** with second Route Table.

 .. code-block::

     aws ec2 associate-route-table --route-table-id <RouteTableId> --subnet-id <SubnetId>